-People with active lupus often need corticosteroids or other drugs that suppress the immune system.
+All people with lupus need hydroxychloroquine and people with lupus that is continuing to cause damage (active lupus) also need corticosteroids and other drugs that suppress the immune system.

 About 70 to 90% of people who have lupus are women of child-bearing age, but children (mostly girls), older men and women, and even newborns can also be affected.
-Lupus occurs in all parts of the world but may be more common among blacks and Asians.
+Lupus occurs in all parts of the world but may be more common among blacks and Asians than whites.

 The cause of lupus is usually not known.
 Occasionally, the use of certain drugs (such as hydralazine and procainamide, which are used to treat heart conditions, and isoniazid, which is used to treat tuberculosis) can cause lupus.
 Drug-induced lupus usually disappears after the drug is stopped.

 The number and variety of antibodies that can appear in lupus are greater than those in any other disorder.
-These antibodies, which are the underlying physiologic problem in lupus, along with other unknown factors, may sometimes determine which symptoms develop.
+These antibodies may sometimes determine which symptoms develop.
 However, the levels of these antibodies may not always be proportional to the person’s symptoms.

-Discoid lupus erythematosus is a form of lupus that affects only the skin.
-In this condition, raised round rashes occur, sometimes progressing to some loss of the skin with scarring and hair loss in affected areas.
+Discoid lupus erythematosus (DLE), sometimes called chronic cutaneous lupus erythematosus, is a form of lupus that affects only the skin.
+In this condition, raised, round, red rashes occur, sometimes progressing to some loss of the skin with scarring and hair loss in affected areas.
 The rash clusters on light-exposed areas of the skin, such as the face, scalp, and ears.
 Sometimes a rash or sores also affect the mucous membranes, especially in the mouth.
-In 10% of people, manifestations of systemic lupus—for example, those affecting the joints, kidneys, and brain—may occur but are generally mild.
+In 10% of people, manifestations of systemic lupus—for example, those affecting the joints, kidneys, and brain—may occur.

-Subacute cutaneous lupus erythematosus is a form of lupus that involves mostly the skin, causing various rashes that are widespread, recur, and may worsen with exposure to sunlight.
-The arms, face, and trunk are most often involved.
-Scarring is uncommon.
-People may have fatigue and joint pains but usually do not have the serious damage to internal organs that can occur in SLE.
+Subacute cutaneous lupus erythematosus (SCLE) is a form of lupus that affects mostly the skin, causing various rashes that are widespread, come and go, and may worsen with exposure to sunlight.
+Red and ring-shaped or psoriasis–like patches may form on the arms, face, and trunk.
+SCLE differs from DLE because SCLE rarely causes scarring.
+People commonly have fatigue and joint pains but usually do not have the serious damage to internal organs that can occur in SLE.

-Symptoms vary greatly from person to person.
-Symptoms may begin suddenly with fever, resembling a sudden, severe (acute) infection.
+Symptoms of lupus vary greatly from person to person.
+Symptoms may begin suddenly with fever, resembling a sudden infection.
 Or symptoms may develop gradually over months or years with episodes (called flare-ups) of fever, feeling unwell, or any of the symptoms discussed below alternating with periods when symptoms are absent or minimal.
 Most people with lupus have mild symptoms affecting mostly the skin and joints.

 It is common for people with lupus to feel pain when breathing deeply.
-The pain is due to recurring inflammation of the sac around the lungs (pleurisy), with or without fluid (effusion) inside this sac.
+The pain is due to recurring inflammation of the sac around the lungs (pleurisy), with or without fluid (effusion—see symptoms of pleural effusion) inside this sac.
 Inflammation of the lungs (lupus pneumonitis), resulting in breathlessness, is rare, although minor abnormalities in lung function are common.
 Life-threatening bleeding into the lungs may rarely occur.
 Blockage of arteries in the lung caused by blood clots (thrombosis) can also occur.

 People with lupus may have chest pain due to inflammation of the sac around the heart (pericarditis).
-More serious but rare effects on the heart are inflammation of the walls of the coronary arteries (coronary artery vasculitis), which can lead to angina (see Angina), and inflammation of the heart muscle (myocarditis), which can lead to heart failure (see Heart Failure).
+More serious but rare effects on the heart are inflammation of the walls of the coronary arteries (coronary artery vasculitis), which can lead to angina, and inflammation of the heart muscle (myocarditis), which can lead to heart failure.
 The valves of the heart can rarely be involved and may need to be surgically repaired.
 People are at increased risk of coronary artery disease.